 Hardy is just one of several professional athletes who have signed up as a youth mentor for Top Achievers.
 Current mentors also include the Dallas Cowboys’ Osa Odighizuwa, Detroit Pistons’ Saben Lee, Seattle Seahawks’ Tyler Mabry and New York Knicks’ Jalen Brunson.

 Mann said the impact that mentors like Hardy and the Cowboys’ Odighizuwa have on these students reaches far beyond sports.
-“These guys tell stories of being raised by a single parent, working hard and coming through and being on top of their craft.
+“These guys tell stories of being raised by a Single-Mother, working hard and coming through and being on top of their craft.
 That’s something these kids can relate to.
 It shows that at the end of the day, whatever situation you’re in, it’s not permanent and you can come out of it.”